metamaden/jekyll-now/_posts/2020-2-13-MontyHall.md

 # The simulation code

-I've written 3 functions that allow us to rapidly complete Monty Hall Problem simulations while allowing for modification of various game conditions.
+I've written 3 functions that allow us to rapidly complete Monty Hall problem simulations while allowing for modification of various game conditions.
 First, the `mhgame()` function runs a single game or "game iteration."
 Second, `mhsim()` executes a series of game iterations that defines a simulation run, up to N = `niter` total game iterations, where every such series uses a single seed for reproducible randomization (more on that below).
 Finally, `getfw()` takes the output from `mhsim()`, a list of game outcome vectors (either "win" or "loss"), and returns a single vector of win fractions.

 Importantly, `mhsim()` [vectorizes](https://en.wikipedia.org/wiki/Automatic_vectorization) game simulations with `lapply()`.
 Vectorization is a great way to speed up repetitive tasks in coding, and can be crucial for especially memory-taxing or large problems.
 The `lapply()` function is a member of the `apply` [family](https://www.rdocumentation.org/packages/base/versions/3.6.2/topics/lapply) of R functions, which have been specialized for different varieties of vectorization tasks.
 Some other useful ways of speeding up your code can include parallelization of tasks with [multithreading](https://en.wikipedia.org/wiki/Thread_(computing)#Multithreading).
 However, note that some parallelization solutions aren't strictly replicable and often require one or several additional dependencies.
 It's important to tailor the complexity a solution to that of its problem, and thus avoid premature or excessive optimization.
 For our purposes, running tens of thousands of Monty Hall simulations isn't memory intensive, and our operations below will all complete in about a minute or less.